lenra-io/lenra_cli/README.md

     continue    Continue the previous logs command since the last displayed logs help        Print this message or the help of the given subcommand(s) logs        View output from the containers
-    stop        Stop your app previously started with the start command
+    reload      Reload the by rebuilding and restarting it stop        Stop your app previously started with the start command
 ```